Map Plotter Solutions With a Graphics Printer

 Not all wide-format plotter ink is made the same.
 Even if you remove the name brand or manufacturer from the equation, ink can vary greatly.

 Basic CAD plotters typically use a dye ink.
-This is simply an aqueous solution that is colored Cyan, Magenta, Yellow, or Black.
+This is simply an aqueous (water-based) solution that is colored Cyan, Magenta, Yellow, or Black.
+In layman's terms, Dyes are simply water colors.

 Dyes yield good results, but they are not meant for long-term display.
 That is because dyes are very susceptible to fading and discoloration after exposure to sunlight and oxygen.
 This is the cause of faded prints.